-Stress, exhaustion and burnout can hinder your ability to keep your recovery a priority.
-It is important to understand about exhaustion because it can affect every aspect of your life.
+Stress, exhaustion, and burnout can hinder your ability to keep your recovery a priority.
+It is important to understand exhaustion because it can affect every aspect of your life.
 Without effectively dealing with exhaustion, you are putting your recovery at risk.
 To understand more about exhaustion, you may want to understand more about the characteristics of exhaustion, get insights on signs and symptoms of exhaustion and learn ways to effectively manage exhaustion to maintain your recovery.

 Burnout is a state of emotional, mental, and physical exhaustion caused by excessive and prolonged stress.
 The key factors here are that the stress is excessive and prolonged.
 If people are not able to address stress in its early stages, they are diminishing their ability to overcome it without assistance.
 Therefore, it is important to look at what might be causing the emotional, mental and physical exhaustion as described in the post, “Preventing Burnout.”

 Stress can come from a variety of sources.
-Work-related causes of burnout often are associated with feeling like you have little or no control over your work, lack of recognition or rewards for good work, unclear or overly demanding job expectations, doing work that’s monotonous or unchallenging and working in a chaotic or high-pressure environment.
+Work-related causes of burnout often are associated with feeling like you have little or no control over your work, lack of recognition or rewards for good work, unclear or overly demanding job expectations, doing work that’s monotonous or unchallenging, and working in a chaotic or high-pressure environment.
 When a person experiences this level of stress from work, you often find that they have similar lifestyle causes of burnout including working too much without enough time for relaxing and socializing, being expected to be too many things to too many people, taking on too many responsibilities without enough help from others, not getting enough sleep and lack of close, supportive relationships.

-Most people who struggle with work-related and lifestyle causes of stress also find that they have certain personality traits that can contribute to burnout including perfectionist tendencies, pessimistic view of yourself and the world, the need to be in control and a high-achieving, Type A personality.
+Most people who struggle with work-related and lifestyle causes of stress also find that they have certain personality traits that can contribute to burnout including perfectionist tendencies, a pessimistic view of yourself and the world, the need to be in control, and a high-achieving, Type A personality.
 Unfortunately, people can become so wrapped up in their everyday struggles that they are often not able to sit back, evaluate what is contributing to their stress and plan ways to manage the stress.
-It is often not until some additional signs and symptoms of stress arise, that a person actually acknowledges that they are on the verge of a burnout.
+It is often not until some additional signs and symptoms of stress arise, that a person actually acknowledges that they are on the verge of burnout.

 Signs and Symptoms of Burnout

-In the post, “10 Signs You’re Burning Out — And What To Do About It,” the author identifies physical, mental and emotional symptoms that are indicators of stress including the following:
+In the post, “10 Signs You’re Burning Out — And What To Do About It,” the author identifies physical, mental, and emotional symptoms that are indicators of stress including the following:

 - Exhaustion – In addition to feeling tired all the time, exhaustion saps your energy and makes you feel that you have nothing else to give.